 Foodies guide to Dusseldorf | Top places for food travellers

-Choose from breakfast pastries, desserts and dessert components, tarts, chocolates, ice cream and macarons at Pure Pastry.
+At Pure Pastry, you can choose from breakfast pastries, desserts and dessert components, tarts, chocolates, ice cream, and macarons.

 You can either buy to take away or sit and enjoy your sweet treats in the market in the open air!